rails/rails/guides/source/action_mailer_basics.md

 ```

 The method `welcome_email` returns an `ActionMailer::MessageDelivery` object which
-can then just be told `deliver_now` or `deliver_later` to send itself out.
+can then be told `deliver_now` or `deliver_later`.
 The
-`ActionMailer::MessageDelivery` object is just a wrapper around a `Mail::Message`.
+`ActionMailer::MessageDelivery` object is a wrapper around a `Mail::Message`.
 If
 you want to inspect, alter or do anything else with the `Mail::Message` object you can
 access it with the `message` method on the `ActionMailer::MessageDelivery` object.

 ### Auto encoding header values

-Action Mailer handles the auto encoding of multibyte characters inside of
+Action Mailer handles the auto-encoding of multibyte characters inside of
 headers and bodies.

 For more complex examples such as defining alternate character sets or